skip to Main Content

 Warning and Cautions

 Evening Primrose is generally considered to be a low risk when it comes to remedies made from it.
-However, there are certain individuals that should not use it because there is no or insufficient evidence that it’s safe to do so:
+However, there are certain individuals who should avoid using it because there is no or insufficient evidence that it’s safe for them, especially when taking evening primrose oil supplements:

-• People on medication for high blood pressure
+• People on medication for high blood pressure, because evening primrose oil may raise blood pressure in some cases

-It’s important to keep in mind that some individuals may experience an allergic reaction to Evening Primrose.
-Adverse reactions are more likely to occur with the oil than other forms.
-Some sides effects linked to the use of the oil have also been reported.
-These include skin breakouts/acne, gastric distress, headache, and mood changes.
+It is also important to note that some individuals may experience an allergic reaction to evening primrose.
+Adverse reactions are more likely to occur with the oil than other forms, such as teas or tinctures.
+Reported side effects linked to evening primrose oil supplementation include skin breakouts or acne, gastric distress, headache, and mood changes.
+Some people may also experience skin inflammation or mild allergic dermatitis when applying the oil topically.

 You may also like: